jacknormand/TFRRS-TopQualifer/README.md

 # Usage
 'python3 scrape.py 2012 2024' <br>
-Supports scraping just one year, just make startyear = endyear <br>
+Supports scraping just one year also, just make startyear = endyear <br>
 **ONLY WORKS FROM 2012-ON**<br>

 # Disclaimer